tjbergstrom/Covid-Mask-Detection/readme.md

 - #### More testing

 After calibrating everything just right, I wanted to do more testing for the models.
 So I collected videos - I screen recorded a lot of clips.
 And then manually labeled the expected number of detected masks, the number without masks detected, and the final usage percentage for each video.
-Then I just let another script to run and save the output for each video, and then check the results against the expected output for the whole batch.
-I was able to get a better idea of the accuracy, and test out different models again, and was able to choose the best.
+Then I just let another script run and save the output for each video, and then check the results against the expected output for the whole batch.
+I was able to get a better idea of the accuracy on actual video, and compare different models again, and was able to choose the best.

 ### WebApp